Pentagon Scrambles to Make Exception for Iraqi Translators

 On Monday, the Iraqi parliament asked Prime Minister Haider al-Abadi to respond to the White House order, demanding that American contractors and journalists be banned from entering Iraq, a move that could potentially affect operations for the 6,000 U.S. troops currently deployed to Iraq.

 The list of potentially thousands of names of Iraqis that the Pentagon is compiling would be welcome news to the Iraqis who worked as translators, informants, cooks, truck drivers, and other jobs supporting the U.S. war effort in their country since 2003 — and to many of the U.S. troops who worked with them, often under fire.
+Some former interpreters with SIVs and their families have already been turned back.

 Fred Wellman, a retired Army officer who served for 22 years, including four combat tours, said the executive order blocking those who served with the U.S. military is “very personal to me.”
 One interpreter he worked with is struggling to get by in Erbil, Iraq, while another, who was approved for an SIV, was due to come to the United States this spring but is now in limbo.